Vampire: The Masquerade – Bloodhunt: Gameplay

+Gameplay thus combines fast-paced shooter combat with supernatural movement and abilities, all set atop the nocturnal rooftops of World of Darkness–style Prague.

 Development

 Bloodhunt was developed by Sharkmob, a Tencent-owned game developer based in Malmö and London, founded in 2017 by former staff from Massive Entertainment and IO Interactive, as one of three video games they are developing simultaneously.
 The game is an adaptation of White Wolf Publishing's 1991 tabletop role-playing game Vampire: The Masquerade, and was known internally under the codename Tiger [Project Lonely Fish].
 Because of the source material, the developers did research on the Vampire: The Masquerade setting to see how to create an event and location that could enable battle royale gameplay while going against the setting's established lore as little as possible, and portraying Prague accurately to how it appears within the World of Darkness setting.

 The game was announced in October 2020 with a teaser trailer, following the leak of a video of the game, and was released in an early-access version for Windows on September 7, 2021.
 The full game was released on April 27, 2022, for both Windows and PlayStation 5, and is as of January 2024 free-to-play.

-Not a year after release, Sharkmob ended further development on Bloodhunt on May 15, 2023.
-The servers for the game will be shut down on April 28, 2026.
+One year after launch, Sharkmob ended further development on Bloodhunt on May 15, 2023.
+The servers for the game remained live until April 28, 2026.